chrismeserole/lark/readme.md

 The **lark.py** file iteratively builds the site, and calls on several classes in larklib.py to do so.

-The **deploy.py** calls on the Site class in larklib.py, and deploys to S3. s3cmd must already be installed.
+The **deploy.py** file calls on the Site class in larklib.py, and deploys to S3. s3cmd must already be installed.

-The **preview.py** calls on the Site class in larklib.py, and previews the files in _output_path/.
+The **preview.py** file calls on the Site class in larklib.py, and previews the files in the directory specified by OUTPATH_PATH in _config.yaml.
 Viewable in a browser at http://localhost:8000/.
+(To kill the preview in Terminal, hit Ctrl-C.)

 ### Excepted Files